dariansweb/dariansweb.github.io/lpi-exams/lpi-e/exam1.md

 # Linux Essentials Certification Practice Exam

-## Topic 1: The Linux Community and a Career in Open Source
+## Topic: Knowledge of Linux development and major distributions.

 ### Fill in the blanks